DLHacks/SRU/README.md

 ## Description

 - Powered by [DL HACKS](http://deeplearning.jp/hacks/)
-- This repository is designed for implementing reproduction of the SRU experiment with pixel-by-pixel sequential MNIST.
+- This repository is designed for reproducting the experiment of SRU with pixel-by-pixel sequential MNIST.
 - environment: python3.5